hardikshukla7/iMap-for-real-time-3D-Scene-reconstruction/README.md

- Through this project, my objective is to demonstrate the viability of utilizing a multi-layer perceptron (MLP) as the underlying scene representation for a simultaneous localization and mapping (SLAM) algorithm.
-Our project incorporates the keyframe structure, examines the comparison between positional encoding and Gaussian encoding, and sheds light on the implementation of the algorithm on an F-1/10th car for localization purposes.
-We operate under the assumption of lacking prior data, with the MLP constructing a dense map dynamically as images become accessible to it
+This project aims to demonstrate the viability of using a Multi-Layer Perceptron (MLP) as the core scene representation in a Simultaneous Localization and Mapping (SLAM) framework.
+Our approach integrates a keyframe-based architecture and investigates the comparative effectiveness of positional encoding versus Gaussian encoding for spatial representation.
+Furthermore, we explore the deployment of the algorithm on an F1/10th-scale autonomous vehicle for real-time localization.
+Operating under the constraint of no prior map data, the MLP incrementally constructs a dense scene representation as visual input becomes available, enabling dynamic, data-driven mapping and localization in unknown environments.